Paramahansa Yogananda: Commemorative stamps

 India released a commemorative stamp in honor of Yogananda in 1977.
 "Department of Post issued a commemorative postage stamp on the occasion of the twenty‑fifth anniversary of Yogananda's passing in honor of his far‑reaching contributions to the spiritual upliftment of humanity.
 "The ideal of love for God and service to humanity found full expression in the life of Paramahansa Yogananda.
 Though the major part of his life was spent outside India, still he takes his place among our great saints.
 His work continues to grow and shine ever more brightly, drawing people everywhere on the path of the pilgrimage of the Spirit."

 On March 7, 2017, the Prime Minister of India, Narendra Modi, released another commemorative postage stamp honoring the 100th anniversary of the Yogoda Satsanga Society of India.
 Prime Minister Modi at Vigyan Bhawan in New Delhi appreciated Yogananda for spreading the message of India's spirituality in foreign shores.
 He said that though Yogananda left the shores of India to spread his message, he always remained connected with India.

 Direct disciples

+Yogananda initiated about 100,000 students into Kriya Yoga during his time in the West.
+According to SRF, the first disciple to take Kriya Yoga initiation in America was Minott W. Lewis, a Boston dentist who helped establish SRF's first center and served as SRF's vice president for many years.
+Three of Yogananda's direct disciples went on to lead his organization: Rajarsi Janakananda, Daya Mata, and Mrinalini Mata.